 If your school offers access to academic advisors or counselors, take advantage of these services.
 They can help with planning your courses, managing deadlines, or solving issues before they become problems.

-Use simple tools like calendars, to-do lists, or apps like Google Calendar or Notion to make your schedule more beneficial.
 Study techniques matter, too.
-You should try using short, focused sessions like the Pomodoro Technique, which takes 25 minutes of study followed by a 5-minute break.
+Try using short, focused sessions like the Pomodoro Technique, which takes 25 minutes of study followed by a 5-minute break.
+This method helps maintain focus and reduces fatigue.

-This method helps maintain focus and reduces your daily fatigue.
 Also, review material regularly instead of cramming before exams.
 Spread out your studying over the week and use short quizzes or flashcards to check your understanding.

 Life is unpredictable.
 You may face unexpected work demands, personal issues, or changes in your working schedule to improve your learning.
-Being flexible helps you stay on track without becoming discouraged while changing your schedules.
+Being flexible helps you stay on track without becoming discouraged while changing your schedule.

 If you fall behind, don’t give up and try again.
 Look at what caused the delay and adjust your schedule accordingly to improve your second try.
 You may need to shift priorities or reduce your course load for a semester.
 That’s okay.
 The goal is to keep moving forward.

 Remember, staying consistent, even in small steps, helps build habits that will lead you to success.
-Therefore, you should try to stick to your study schedule, even if it means studying for 30 minutes instead of two hours, it’ll get you success.
+Therefore, you should try to stick to your study schedule, even if it means studying for 30 minutes instead of two hours; it’ll lead you to success.

 Progress is still progress.
 That’s why enlighten your mood while celebrating milestones like finishing a course or passing an exam.
 These small wins remind you that your efforts are paying off and help you stay motivated.